About the Blog

 But I strongly believe that, even though we’re still learning and growing, we do have a lot to share right now.
 And that’s what this blog’s all about—not being perfect or enlightened, preaching from the mountaintop, or even teaching—but sharing our journey, wherever we are.

 I used to think I had to be a world-class expert before I wrote or published anything, but now I feel it’s far more important just to be where you are and share that.
-So that’s what I’ll do here every Wednesday (halfway through the week for halfway up the mountain!)—add new posts that share wherever I am.
+So that’s what I’ll do here–add new posts (usually on Wednesdays–halfway through the week for halfway up the mountain!) that share wherever I am.
 It might be deep or it might be ridiculous (or maybe both), but I’ll always try to offer some helpful perspectives or new ideas, and hopefully inspire you to enjoy your life even a little bit more than you already do.

 I hope you’ll stay awhile, check out some posts and the rest of the site, and maybe leave a comment–I’d love to hear your thoughts!
 I also hope you’ll subscribe to have new weekly posts emailed to you.
 It’s totally free, and you get an awesome gift just for signing up: the ebook, Transitions: 50 Prompts to Help Guide You Through Life’s Changes—a book of questions and exercises that help you learn from your past and present, and create the fantastic future you deserve!
 (Simply enter your email under the book picture/description in the upper-right corner.
 Thanks!)